 Here are some fun notes on these tension style rv window shades:

-- I love them.
+- I love these day nigh shades.

 - Be gentle with the tension strings they will wear out.